 Improved Indoor Air Quality (IAQ)

-Dramatic reduction of airborne contaminents, including viruses, pollen, dust and other allergens that can affect health and trigger incidents of asthma.
+Dramatic reduction of airborne contaminants, including viruses, pollen, dust and other allergens that can affect health and trigger incidents of asthma.

 While Urea-based adhesives and glues can cause health concerns, Warmboard uses Phelonic-based adhesives which do not contribute to formaldehyde-related problems.